DC-Cunningham/WorkDayScheduler/README.md

 ## Work Day Scheduler

-# Project to utilise javascript, jquery and third party wep API's
+# Project to utilise javascript, jquery and third party web API's

 The aim of this project was to create a browser window that could store a days planner.
-By utilising [moment.js](https://momentjs.com/) to provide the current time all hour block render as;
+By utilising [moment.js](https://momentjs.com/) to provide the current time all hour blocks render as;

 - red for previous hours,
 - blue for the current hour,